LeonardosGitHub/agility2018_iControl_LX_Lab/docs/class1/module4/lab1.rst

 Task 1 - Create our iControl LX Extension on BIG-IP
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-iControl LX extensions can be installed on either the BIG-IP or iWorkflow platform.
+iControl LX Extensions can be installed on either the BIG-IP or iWorkflow platform.
 For this lab, we will use BIG-IP.

 Perform the following steps to complete this task: